nasuni-labs/nasuni-dashboards/README.md

    ```

 ### JSON_V2 Errors
 If Telegraf reports an error parsing JSON_V2 (used for the GFA Telemetry data source), your version of Telegraf is too old.
 Telegraf added JSON_V2 parsing in version 1.19.
-Update to the validated version of Telegraf for Nasuni Dashboards to correct this issue.
+Update the validated version of Telegraf for Nasuni Dashboards to correct this issue.

 # Maintenance Tasks